Enjoying our puzzle hints?

 Actually belongs to: BORDER

-the word 'neighbor' can be associated with the concept of a planetary mnemonic, but it is actually related to the concept of a border
+the word 'neighbor' can be associated with the movie 'My Neighbor Totoro', but it is actually related to borders or edges

 Today's Tricky Traps — Red Herrings Explained